 The game draws inspiration from several cyberpunk works, including the movie Blade Runner (1982), Japanese manga/anime series Ghost in the Shell, and video games System Shock (1994) and Deus Ex (2000).
-It has a motorbike from the Akira manga/anime film (1988).
-It will even feature Keanu Reeves of The Matrix (1999) in a major role.
+It has a motorbike from the Akira manga/ anime film (1988).
+It even features Keanu Reeves of The Matrix (1999) in a major role!

 Starting at 9:30am on June 20, I was right there on the website refreshing the page every five minutes just in case it became available early.
-At the same time I was checking Amazon, Best Buy, and Game Stop in case one of them got their preorder link up first.
-I kept patiently waiting and refreshing, waiting and refreshing, thinking they were running late.
+At the same time, I was checking Amazon, Best Buy, and Game Stop in case one of them got their preorder link up first.
+10:00 came and went.
+I kept patiently waiting and refreshing the page, thinking they were running late.
 Only to find out later that scalp bots had apparently scarfed up all the inventory in just 30 seconds!
 How can that be, the preorder buttons didn’t even have time to go live!